 Asian Breast Care

-The Asian Breast Care (ABC) program aims to reduce the burden of breast cancer among uninsured and underinsured Asian American women by preventing cancer, saving lives, and diminishing suffering.
-ABC provides individual and group level education about self-breast exams and ways to access affordable mammogram services and clinical breast exams; and follow-up services for women who receive mammogram services.
-Additionally, the CPACS provides culturally and linguistically appropriate patient navigation; health education and support for clinical preventive services, including transportation, outreach, and interpretation.
+The Asian Breast Care (ABC) program provides affordable mammograms and clinical breast exams, individual and group level education about self-breast exams and ways to access mammogram services, and follow-up services for all women who receive mammogram services.
+Additionally, the ABC program provides culturally and linguistically competent patient navigation, health education and support services.

 EMORY UNIVERSITY – DEPARTMENT of HUMAN GENETICS